-- These charts illustrate the number of 'active' claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development quarter - A claim is determined as 'active' if the injured person has received a payment within the quarter - The volume of active claims reaches the peak around 1 quarter after the accident has occurred for loss of income benefits, and around 1 2 quarters after for treatment & care benefits - From this point onwards, the number of injured persons receiving these types of benefits starts to decline - By development quarter 4 for loss of income, and development quarter 6 for treatment & care, the claims receiving any payments are mostly the not at-fault nonminor claims - For both loss of income and treatment & care benefits, more recent accident quarters (other than COVID-impacted 2020Q2) have a higher proportion of active claims than more mature accident quarters.
-This indicates a higher number of claimants are receiving payments earlier and potentially staying active for longer - The uptick in LOI active experience for the previous quarter across all accident quarters was due to one insurer for atfault and not at-fault minor claims.
-We now see the number of active claims mostly returning to previous levels - Overall, the volume of claims receiving treatment & care is much higher than loss of income benefits, and they remain active for relatively longer - The 2021Q2 accident quarter continues to sit above all other accident periods; we will continue to monitor this going forward.
+These charts illustrate the number of 'active' claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development guarter

+A claim is determined as 'active' if the injured person has received a payment within the quarter

+The volume of active claims reaches the peak around 1 quarter after the accident has occurred for loss of income benefits, and around 1 - 2 quarters after for treatment & care benefits

+From this point onwards, the number of injured persons receiving these types of benefits starts to decline

+By development quarter 4 for loss of income, and development quarter 6 for treatment & care, the claims receiving any payments are mostly the not at-fault non-minor claims

+For both loss of income and treatment & care benefits, more recent accident quarters (other than COVID-impacted 2020Q2 and 2021Q3) have a higher proportion of active claims than more mature accident quarters.
+This indicates a higher number of claimants are receiving payments earlier and potentially staying active for longer

+The uptick in LOI active experience for reporting quarter 2021Q2 across all accident quarters was due to one insurer for at-fault and not at-fault minor claims.
+We now see the number of active claims mostly returning to previous levels

+Overall, the volume of claims receiving treatment & care is much higher than loss of income benefits, and they remain active for relatively longer

+LOI and T&C active claims to date for the 2021Q2 accident quarter sits above all other accident quarters; we will continue to monitor this going forward

+The 2021Q3 accident quarter has a significantly smaller number of active claims than other accident quarters at the same stage of development.
+This is likely a reflection of the most recent COVID-19 lockdown which had a longer and more severe impact.